EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 Connect with me on linkedin if you have some doubts regarding the training and deployment of the project.
 - https://www.linkedin.com/in/eashan-kaushik-7b4454168/

-I will soon be writing an article on medium regarding training of MaskRCNN model.